Augists/lace/README.md

 Use `lace_stop()` to stop the framework, terminating all workers.

 Lace workers busy-wait for tasks to steal, increasing the CPU load to 100%.
-Use `lace_suspend` and `lace_resume` from non-Lace threads to temporarily stop the work-stealing framework.
+Use `lace_suspend` and `lace_resume` (in a non-Lace thread) to temporarily stop the work-stealing framework.

-Calls to `lace_start`, `lace_suspend`, and `lace_resume` do not incur much overhead.
-Suspending and resuming typically requires at most 1-2 ms.
+Suspending and resuming typically requires less than 1-2 ms.

 ### Defining tasks